Create feature flags

 Describes how to create and implement feature flags in Optimizely Feature Experimentation.

-- release code without exposing it to users by keeping the flag off.
+- Release code without exposing it to users by keeping the flag off.

-- gradually roll out a feature to a portion of your user base.
+- Gradually roll out a feature to a portion of your user base.

-- validate functionality and performance before a full release.
+- Validate functionality and performance before a full release.

 Permissions required to create a flag

-To create a flag in Feature Experimentation, you must have Editor or Admin access in at least one environment.
-This requirement applies whether access is assigned directly or through a team.
+NoteTo create a flag or audience, a collaborator must have Editor or above access in at least one environment.

 Create a flag